csaf-poc/csaf_distribution/docs/scripts/Readme.md

 - `TLSClientConfigsForITest.sh` generates client certificates by calling `createCCForITest.sh` which uses the root certificate initialized before with `createRootCAForITest.sh`.
 It configures nginx to enable the authentication with client certificate.
 (This assumes that the same folder name is used to create the root certificate)

 - `setupProviderForITest.sh` builds the csaf_provider, writes the required nginx configurations and create the initial folders.
+IT calls `uploadToProvider.sh` to upload some csaf example files to the provider.

 As creating the folders needs to authenticate with the csaf_provider, the configurations of TLS server and Client certificate authentication should be set.
-So it is recommanded to call the scripts in this order: `TLSConfigsForITest.sh`, `TLSClientConfigsForITest.sh`, `setupProviderForITest`
+So it is recommended to call the scripts in this order: `TLSConfigsForITest.sh`, `TLSClientConfigsForITest.sh`, `setupProviderForITest.sh`

 Calling example:
 ``` bash